 In 1962, Big O Tires, LLC, of Centennial opened its first franchise in Denver.

-Since the 1963 municipal election, the mayor's office has been occupied by a Democrat.
+Since the 1963 municipal election, the mayor's office in Denver has been consistently occupied by a Democrat.

 In 1967, the Denver Nuggets joined the American Basketball Association.